BizOpsAdvisor/payment_automation/README.md

 ## Google Sheets setup

-The service account retrieved from Secret Manager must have edit access to the target spreadsheet.
+The service account retrieved from Secret Manager must have **edit** access to the target spreadsheet.
 Share the spreadsheet with the service account's email address.
-The spreadsheet should contain two sheets named `bank_input` and `orders`, which are used when appending data from the API.
+Ensure the spreadsheet contains two sheets named `bank_input` and `orders`.
+These names are referenced directly in the code when appending data, so they must match exactly.
+It also helps to create a header row in each sheet before sending data so new rows are added below the headers.